 Beverages: The “Vending Machines”

 You see beverage vending machines everywhere in Japan.
-They have several kinds of canned and bottled beverages: coffee, tea, soda, juice, etc. However, these products are set based on sales data and the season, so the lineup is occasionally updated.
-But don’t worry, the dummy cans/bottles are displayed in front of the machine, so you can compare and choose your drinks easily.
+They have several canned and bottled beverages: coffee, tea, soda, juice, etc. However, these products are set based on sales data and the season, so the lineup is occasionally updated.
+But don’t worry, the dummy cans/bottles are displayed in front of the machine so that you can compare and choose your drinks easily.

-Meanwhile, you might be surprised at the picture above because cold beverages and hot beverages are set in the same vending machine, which means a vending machine can serve both hot and cold drinks (coffee, in particular).
-This hot and cold vending machine contains thermal insulation material to store multiple beverages with different temperatures.
-Many vending machines sell only cold drinks in the summer, but hot ones start to be sold at the end of summer (this period depends on the proprietor of the machine).
-The machine is basically placed where people often gather: stations, in front of supermarkets, bus stops, etc. However, some are also set in the country side, where you can find only a small number of supermarkets or convenience stores so that people living there can access food and drinks anytime.
+Meanwhile, you might be surprised at the picture above because cold beverages and hot beverages are set in the same vending machine, which means a vending machine can serve both hot and cold drinks (coffee, particularly).
+These hot and cold vending machines contain thermal insulation material to store multiple beverages at different temperatures.
+Many vending machines sell only cold drinks in the summer, but hot drinks are stocked at the end of summer (this period depends on the machine’s proprietor).
+The machine is basically placed where people often gather: stations, in front of supermarkets, bus stops, etc. However, some are also set in the countryside, where you can find only a small number of supermarkets or convenience stores so that people living there can access food and drinks anytime.
 Also, some machines serve their products for free when natural disasters hit the area.

 Non-essentials: Can you Believe It?

 It might be hard to believe for non-Japanese people, but alcohol and cigarettes are also sold at vending machines.
-These machines are set in front of supermarkets, liquor shops, etc., and they are also freely accessible 24/7.
+These machines are set in front of supermarkets, liquor shops, etc. They are also freely accessible 24/7.

-This has led to the concern that children and the under aged might also try to buy these products.
-In fact, children used to go out and pick up alcoholic drinks for their parents (the writer used to do it as well).
-Though many of these vending machines are self-regulating and stop operating from 11 p.m. to 5 a.m., it is not enough to prevent the underage purchase and use.
-As a result, many people think that this machine should be completely removed from streets.
+This has led to the concern that children and the under-aged might also try to buy these products.
+In fact, children used to go out and pick up alcoholic drinks for their parents (the writer used to do it).
+Though many of these vending machines are self-regulating and stop operating from 11 p.m. to 5 a.m., it is not enough to prevent underage purchase and use.
+As a result, many people think that this machine should be completely removed from the streets.

-In order to improve the situation, recently existing machines are being replaced with new ones called age-verification vending machines.
+To improve the situation, recently existing machines are being replaced with new ones called age-verification vending machines.
 In particular, a separate age-verification card called “typo” has been invented for cigarette purchasing from these vending machines.
 Buyers can also use the card as electronic money while purchasing.
 However, this special card is only for cigarette purchasing.
 There still isn’t any designated card for alcohol machines.
-Also, the card is just an age verification tool; you cannot use it as ID.
+The card is just an age verification tool; you cannot use it as an ID.

 Snacks: Grab a Light Meal at the Vending Machine

-You might think that Japanese people don’t like to communicate with other people because we can just get some snacks at these vending machines!
-You can see them at service areas on the expressway, in the ferry, etc., replacing cafeterias and serving people who want to have a meal quickly.
+You might think Japanese people don’t like to communicate with other people because we can get some snacks at these vending machines!
+You can see them at service areas on the expressway, on the ferry, etc., replacing cafeterias and serving people who want to have a meal quickly.
 They usually sell light meals like musubi, noodles, hot dogs, hamburgers, etc. However, the machines set in long-distance ferries also serve miso soup, rice, and some entrees such as frozen food if there is no dining area available on the boat.
-Therefore, there are some special restaurants nationwide, referred to as “auto restaurant” or “coin snack”, which is operated by vending machines alone, and, are of course open for 24 hours a day.
+Therefore, there are some special restaurants nationwide, referred to as “auto restaurant” or “coin snack,” which is operated by vending machines alone and, are of course, open for 24 hours a day.
 These restaurants are located on national driving routes and are frequently used by long-distance truck drivers.
-The lineup contains noodles, curry, rice, gum, etc., and amazingly, the foods are made automatically.
-Unfortunately, due to the increase of CVS, fast food restaurants, etc., the number of these restaurant has been decreasing sharply lately, so if you have the chance, try it soon!
+The lineup contains noodles, curry, rice, gum, etc. Amazingly, the foods are made automatically.
+Unfortunately, due to the increase of CVS, fast food restaurants, etc., the number of these restaurants has been decreasing sharply lately, so if you have the chance, try it soon!